 An ordinary screw driver can, after being in contact with a magnet, be used to pick up lighter screws.
 But these magnetic characteristics are at this point week and this effect also decrease relatively quickly.
 The materials in permanent magnets have to be able to be charged to a higher magnetic electric level and be resistant against demagnetization, with other words they have to be able to obtain their magnetic characteristics in different environments.
 With the new materials and production methods we have nowadays we can manufacture magnets that by far exceed the classic magnets.

 What different types of magnetic materials is available today?

 |Force||Lowest price||Moisture resistance||Max temp|

 Sintered neodymium-iron- boron (NdFeB) is today the most powerful material, with magnetic characteristics that are superior to the traditional materials.
 High heat resistant qualities has been developed over the years, and this has lead to new possibilities to use the materials in generators and engines.

 Hyab provides approximately twenty qualities to address the needs of our customers.
 NdFeB-magnets oxidate easily, therefore the magnets are always delivered with a galvanic coating.
 Our standard standard range are coated with nickel or zinc.

 Alnico, aluminum - nickel-cobalt, was developed in the 30's.
 Alnico is a very temperature resistant material that is heat resistant up to 500°C. The material has also a high remanence, Br.
 This have made Alnico a popular solution in, among other things, sensitive measuring instruments.

-Sintered strontium ferrite is the dominating material on the market, much due to the low price.
+Sintered strontium ferrite is a popular magnetmaterial, much due to the low price.
+It is also the material with lowest strength.
 Ferrite magnets are used mostly in speakers and motor segments.

 d) Samarium - Cobalt